Write a function to find the longest common prefix string amongst an array of strings.

 - First, the code creates a variable called

-that will store the longest common prefix. - Next, the code loops through the string
+resultthat will store the longest common prefix. - Next, the code loops through the string

-, character by character.
-For each character, the code checks if the same character exists in all of the other strings instrs
+strs[0], character by character.
+For each character, the code checks if the same character exists in all of the other strings instrs. - If the character does not exist in all of the other strings, the code returns

-.
+result.
 This is because the current character cannot be part of the longest common prefix. - If the character does exist in all of the other strings, the code adds the character to

-. - The code continues looping until it reaches the end of the string
+result. - The code continues looping until it reaches the end of the string

-. - Finally, the code returns
+strs[0]. - Finally, the code returns

 Comments